Strong Determinism: A Realistic Example

+with $I_{PH}$ the projection operator onto $\mathscr{H}_{PH}$ (the identity operator restricted to $\mathscr{H}_{PH}$).
+This is called the \textit{Initial Projection Hypothesis} \citep{chen2018IPH}.
+It is as simple as the Past Hypothesis, as the normalized projection onto a subspace is informationally equivalent to the characterization of the subspace itself.
+Therefore, if the Past Hypothesis is sufficiently simple to be a fundamental law, the Initial Projection Hypothesis is too.
+In contrast, on the Everettian Mentaculus, specifying an exact initial wave function requires much more information than specifying the Past Hypothesis subspace, and hence it would be a more complicated law (much like (\ref{micro})) than the Past Hypothesis.

+I propose we regard the Initial Projection Hypothesis as a fundamental law that selects a unique initial quantum state of the universe in this new theory.
+To summarize, the Everettian Wentaculus contains two fundamental laws:

-The Everettian Wentaculus is strongly deterministic, since it is compatible with exactly one fundamental world.
-Given the fundamental laws (W1\&W2), the history of the multiverse has to be what it is; it could not have been different, on pain of violating the laws.
-Even though the density matrix is often regarded as denoting our ignorance of the underlying pure state, on the proposed theory the density matrix of the universe is the fundamental state of the world that gives rise to an emergent multiverse.
+The Everettian Wentaculus is strongly deterministic, since it is compatible with exactly one fundamental world. \x{Given} the fundamental laws (W1\&W2), the history of the multiverse has to be what it is; it could not have been different, on pain of violating either W1 or W2.
+Even though the density matrix is often regarded as denoting our ignorance of the underlying pure state, on the proposed theory the density matrix plays a different role.
+It represents the objective and fundamental state of the fundamental world; it gives rise to an emergent multiverse.
+We may say that the multiverse of the Everettian Wentaculus has ``more branches'' than that of the Everettian Mentaculus.
+The former has all the branches of the latter and more.
+Speaking loosely, the former contains not just the quantum mechanical branches but also the statistical mechanical ones.
+Hence, the fundamental world of the Everettian Wentaculus may be viewed as ontologically more expansive than that of the Everettian Mentaculus.

-On an intuitive level, we can say that the multiverse of the Everettian Wentaculus has ``more branches'' than that of the Everettian Mentaculus.
-The Everettian Wentaculus multiverse has all the branches that the Everettian Mentaculus one has and more.
-Speaking loosely, all the nomological possibilities of the Everettian Mentaculus multiverse will be embedded somewhere in the actual Everettian Wentaculus multiverse.
-However, on the Everettian Wentaculus, there is no fundamental nomic contingency or possibility beyond the actual fundamental world.
+If Everettian Wentaculus correctly describes the fundamental laws, the actual fundamental world will be nomologically necessary.
+There will be no fundamental nomic contingency or possibility beyond the actual fundamental world.
 If notions of contingency, chance, probability, and counterfactual make sense in this world, they have to be emergent at the level of branches and subsystems in the multiverse.
-It is important to appreciate that the theory does not contain any notions of probability or typicality at the fundamental level of physics.
-Hence, this is a proposal that completely eliminates the Statistical Postulate in fundamental physics.\footnote{This proposal achieves something similar to that of Albert's conjecture of GRW quantum shuffling \cite[ch.7]{albert2000time} and Wallace's Simple Dynamical Conjecture \citep{wallace2011logic, wallace2012emergent}.
-However, the Everettian Wentaculus does so more conservatively, without relying on \textit{new} conjectures. }
+This is a proposal that completely eliminates the Statistical Postulate in fundamental physics.